Creating a semaphore thermometer chart

 4. Do one of the following:

-Then in the Select Data Source dialog box, click the Switch Row/Column button:
+In the Select Data Source dialog box, click the Switch Row/Column button:

 Make any other adjustments to get the look you desire (see how to create a simple thermometer chart for more details).